-Note: Fisheries and Oceans Canada (DFO) is currently reviewing and updating fish passage guidelines and new guidelines are currently in development.
-Since these new guidelines center on stream simulation designs, proponents are encouraged to adopt this design in lieu of closed-bottom culverts with baffles.
+Note: Fisheries and Oceans Canada (DFO) is currently reviewing and updating fish watercourse crossing guidelines.
+Since these new guidelines center on open-bottom and stream simulation designs, proponents are encouraged to adopt this design in lieu of closed-bottom culverts with baffles.
 It is expected that all closed-bottom culverts, with few exceptions, will eventually be required to be designed as stream simulation culverts.